High Purity Materials

 Question: What is the proper fill rate of a material in an e-beam crucible liner?

-Question: What type of crucible should I use to thermally evaporate nickel/iron (81/19 WT%) alloys?
+Question: What type of crucible should I use to thermally evaporate nickel/iron (81/19 wt%) alloys?

-Answer: Samarium can be evaporated from a tantalum boat or an Al2O3 crucible with either a shielded tantalum box heater or a tungsten wire basket heater.
+Answer: We recommend the samarium can be evaporated from a tantalum boat or an Al2O3 crucible with either a shielded tantalum box heater or a tungsten wire basket heater.
 Samarium begins to evaporate around 575 C (where its vapor pressure is 104 Torr).
-Higher temperatures will increase the deposition rate.
-DC sputtering is also an option.Samarium does oxidize so both the pellets/target and the deposited films should be protected from oxidation as much as possible by handling and storing it under inert gas like Ar.
-We ship the material in a mineral oil to protect the material from oxidation and that must be cleaned off prior to use.
+The deposition rate will be increased with higher temperatures, and DC sputtering is also an option.
+The pellets/target of Samarium will oxidize, and the deposited films should be protected from oxidation as much as possible by handling and storing it under inert gas like Ar.
+The material will be shipped in a mineral oil to protect the material from oxidation and that must be cleaned off before using.
 It is strongly advised to consult the MSDS prior to working with samarium.
-Samarium can be evaporated from a tantalum boat or an Al2O3 crucible with either a shielded tantalum box heater or a tungsten wire basket heater.
-Samarium evaporates around 575 deg C (where its vapor pressure is 104 Torr).
-Higher temperatures will increase the deposition rate.
-DC sputtering is also an option.